UMWEDU/umw-residencelife-sync/_pages/ra-selection.md

 <h3>RA Training<u>
 </u></h3>
 Resident Assistant Training is mandatory for all hired RAs.
 Resident Assistants come back early in August and January for training.
 Housing and meals are provided during this time.
-<h3>RA Classes</h3>
+<h3>RA Class</h3>
 The RA Class is an opportunity to get further acquainted with the Office of Residence Life and Housing, meet your fellow staff members for the next year, and complete paperwork pertaining to employment.
-Classes are TBD.
-Multiple sections will be offered each week to manage class size and schedules.
-You must attend one class a week which will last one hour.
-We will ask that you attend the same section each week as it will allow for a more cohesive and engaging experience for all participants.
+Class time is TBD.
+The class will be held virtually.
 <h3>Fall RA Training</h3>
 Fall training takes place in the month of August and is designed to teach RAs the necessary skills to be a residential leader in our communities.
 At the end of the training, RAs have the practical knowledge to carry out RA responsibilities and a philosophical understanding of why those responsibilities exist.
 In addition, RAs bond with other RAs all of whom will be great resources to build community in our residence halls.
 <h3>Winter Training</h3>
 Winter training takes place in the month of January.
 RAs will return to campus before other UMW students.
 Winter training is designed to introduce and train new RAs, to further strengthen the cohesiveness of the group, and to redress problematic areas of the fall semester.
 <h3>RA Benefits</h3>
 Resident Assistants receive a reduced room rate credit and a stipend paid out over 18 equal payments.
-While the benefits of a reduced room rate and stipend are certainly a perk, those students who are only applying, for this reason, are encouraged to think again.
-The RA position is a job.
-It requires the person to be truly dedicated to making living in the residence halls a positive experience for others.
+The RA position requires someone who is truly dedicated to making living in the residence halls a positive experience for others in order to be successful.
+Due to the level of commitment needed, we encourage applicants who are only considering the stipend and room credit to consider whether or not they will be successful in the RA role.
 RA benefits are subject to change based on budgetary allocations and administrative decisions.
 Finalized RA compensation will be outlined in the offer letter for review prior to acceptance of the position.

-Other benefits RAs received include:
+Other benefits RAs receive include:

 - Professional Development opportunities (conference attendance, training, etc…)
 - Leadership Development